jayambe36/LEETCODE-Problem-Of-The-Day/README.md

 # LEETCODE-Problem-Of-The-Day

-Automatically sync your code from LeetCode to GitHub --> Use the leethub chrome extention
+Automatically sync your code from LeetCode to GitHub --> Use the "leethub" chrome extention